-Occasionally, both the federal government and the provincial governments in Western Canada create incentive programs for the oil and gas industry.
-These programs often provide for volume-based incentives, royalty rate reductions, royalty holidays or royalty tax credits and may be introduced when commodity prices are low to encourage exploration and development activity.
-Governments may also introduce incentive programs to encourage producers to prioritize certain kinds of development or utilize technologies that may enhance or improve recovery of oil, natural gas and NGLs, or improve environmental performance.
-In addition, from time to time, including during the COVID-19 pandemic, the federal government creates incentives and other financial aid programs intended to assist businesses operating in the oil and gas industry and other industries in Canada.
+From time to time, the federal government and provincial governments create incentive programs for businesses operating in specific industries, including those in the oil and gas industry.
+These are often introduced when commodity prices are low to encourage exploration and development activities, and may provide for volume-based incentives, royalty rate reductions, royalty holidays or royalty tax credits.
+Governments may also introduce incentive programs to encourage producers to prioritize certain kinds of development or to utilize technologies that enhance or improve recovery of oil, natural gas and NGLs, or improve environmental performance.